johnregan3/simple-custom-css/readme.txt

 - No configuration needed
 - Simple interface built on WordPress UI
 - Virtually no impact on site performance
-- No JavaScript files or complicated database queries
+- No complicated database queries
 - Thorough documentation
 - Active Plugin Support